Siem Reap 5 days Tour

 1 Day Tours By tuk-Tuk : After your breakfast I’ll meet you at your accommodation and will take you to visit the South Gate of Angkor Thom, the Bayon complex, the Elephant Terrace, and the Terrace of the Leper King.
 We’ll visit Baphoun and Phimean Akas temples also.
 Then onwards to see the famous Ta Prohm temple (also known as the Tomb Raider Temple, with huge trees growing over ancient temple walls).
 After a busy few hours in the morning we’ll have lunch at a local restaurant.
 In the afternoon we’ll visit the world famous Angkor Wat temple.
 It really is amazing!
-Explore the temple at your own pace before later enjoying the sunset on the top of the Bakheng Hill.
-Then it’s back to your hotel, guesthouse or hostel.
-[Cost: $15]sunrise extra pays 5$ .
+Explore the temple at your own pace before later enjoying your time, then it’s back to your hotel, guesthouse or hostel.

 DEPARTURE : VARIES